What is the best way for my business to reduce customer service response time?

 What is Reasonable Time to Respond to a Customer’s Text?

 If we talk about a reasonable time to respond to customers, then many say it should not be more than 3-5 seconds.
-But what if your operators come across technical glitch or XYZ reasons that create roadblocks to provide an instant response to customers?
+But what if your operators come across technical glitches or XYZ reasons that create roadblocks to provide an instant response to customers?
 In that case, you need to monitor how long your customers can actually wait to get an answer.
-Based on that, you need to set response time standards for your operators.
+You can set response time standards for your operators and ensure that these standards are followed sincerely.

 Do you want a free Live Chat software?